 VISION

-The Congregational School is dedicated to positive and engaging Jewish education to inspire lifelong participation in the Jewish community for all our K-12 learners and their families.
-In partnership with our families and with the synagogue community as a whole, the school provides meaningful learning through both formal and experiential education.
+The Congregational School is dedicated to positive and engaging Jewish education to inspire lifelong participation in the Jewish community for our K-12 learners and their families.
+In partnership with our families and with the synagogue community as a whole, the school provides meaningful learning through formal and experiential education.

 MISSION

-Based on the precepts of Torah (study), Avodah (worship) and Gemilut Hasidim (acts of loving kindness), we aim for our learners and their families – now and in the future – to make the following commitments:
+Based on the precepts of Torah (study), Avodah (worship), and Gemilut Hasidim (acts of loving kindness), we aim for our learners and their families – now and in the future – to make the following commitments:

 Know Judaism.
-Each learner will have knowledge of Shabbat, Jewish holidays, Torah, rituals, life cycle events, history, Israel, menschlichkeit, prayer and prayerbook Hebrew.
+Each learner will have knowledge of Shabbat, Jewish holidays, Torah, rituals, life-cycle events, history, Israel, menschlichkeit, prayer, and prayerbook Hebrew.

 Believe in Jewish values, and engage in a relationship with God.